The Bankrate promise

 When should I file a comprehensive claim?

-Knowing when to file a comprehensive car insurance claim means understanding how much your deductible – the amount you pay out of pocket – is before filing the claim.
+Knowing when to file a comprehensive claim means understanding how much your deductible – the amount you pay out of pocket – is before filing the claim.
 If the cost to repair your vehicle is under your deductible amount, you won’t be able to file a claim because your out-of-pocket will cover the damage.
 If the repair costs are only slightly higher than your deductible amount, it may not be worth filing a claim and risking a premium increase upon your auto policy’s renewal.

 If you choose to file a claim, there are a few steps involved in submitting it to your insurer.